bexelbie/bexelbie.github.io/_posts/2023-09-14-man-rides-tram.md

 Since you made it this far, here is a bonus 4 year old quote:

-> Daughter and daddy discuss a child walking buy in a spider man suit complete with hood mask.
+> Daughter and daddy discuss another child walking by in a spider man suit complete with a full hood mask.
 > Daddy: Well maybe he is Spider Man.
 > Daughter: No, he has shoes.